syahrizaldev/webdev-resources/contributing.md

 - Double-check if the suggestion is truly free, freemium, or has free tiers.
 - Thank you for your contributions and have a nice day.

-## How to contributing to this project
+## How to Contribute to This Project

 - Fork the repository.
 - Clone the repository to your local machine.